 10 effective and easy ways to save water at home

 Having access to water is such a vital part of our everyday lives that it's easy to overlook how much energy is used to heat up our water and how that impacts the environment.
 In fact, Water UK found that nearly 95% of the public underestimate how much water they are using daily.
 But it’s not too late to make a change.
-By adopting these simple ways to save water, you can do your part to save water and energy.
+By adopting these simple ways to save water at home, you can do your part to save water and energy.

 To help with this, we’ve put together a list of 10 ways to save water at home.
 These simple yet effective tips can help you save water and reduce your water bills at home.

-10 ways to save water
+10 ways to save water at home

 -